chipxsd/stream-based-sync/stream-based-sync.md

     ```

     We described such client as being in an _out-of-sync_ state.
 It's got a few
-    `Events` that don't mean anything without their predecessors.
+    `Sync.Events` that don't mean anything without their predecessors.

 6. Client creates a set of `seq` values from all the events it has and
     subtracts it with a set of integers ranging from `0` to `19`.
 Which results